Mike maintains a 30-year track record of obtaining relief for his clients from unfair foreign trade practices that threaten their existence.

 Ranked as a leading practitioner in the International Trade area by Chambers Global, 2012.

-Recognized as a leading attorney in International practice area by Washington D.C.
-Super Lawyers, 2012-2017.
+Recognized as a leading attorney in the International practice area by Washington D.C.
+Super Lawyers, 2012-2020.

 Recommended in US Legal 500 for his work in the International Trade area, 2009-2010 and 2013-2015.